Coffee in Champasak Province

 The province enjoys a monsoon climate, with a rainy season from May to November and a dry season from December to April.
 Cooler highland temperatures, adequate rainfall and mist during the wet season promote the slow maturation of coffee cherries, enhancing flavour profiles.

-The rains trigger the flowering of coffee plants which typically begins in May.
+The rains trigger the flowering of coffee plants which typically begins in March.
 Blooms of fragrant white flowers mark the start of a new production cycle, which varies slightly depending on regional microclimates.

 November marks the start of the coffee season, when the plateau’s volcanic soil, moderate rainfall, and distinct climate create beans with renowned depth and character.